House of Thani

-The House of Thani (آل ثاني) is the ruling family of Qatar, with origins tracing back to the Banu Tamim tribal confederation.
+The House of Thani (آل ثاني) is the ruling family of Qatar, with origins tracing back to the Adnanite Banu Tamim tribe.
+Currently, Tamim bin Hamad Al Thani and his mother Moza bint Nasser lead the house.

 History and structure

-The Al Thanis can be traced back to Mudar bin Nizar.
-The tribe were settled at Gebrin oasis in southern Najd (present-day Saudi Arabia) before they moved to Qatar.
-Around the 17th century, the tribe lived in Ushayqir, a settlement north-east of Riyadh.
+The Al Thani family can be traced back to Mudar ibn Nizar, a claimed descendant of the Biblical figure Ishmael.
+The tribe moved from the Najdi town of Ushaiger, a settlement north-west of Riyadh, and settled at the Gebrin oasis in southern Najd (present-day Saudi Arabia) before they moved to Qatar.
 They settled in Qatar around the 1720s.
-Their first settlement in Qatar was in the southern town of Sikak, and from there they moved north-west to Zubarah and Al Ruwais.
+Their first settlement in Qatar was in the southern town of Sikak, and from there they moved north-west to Zubarah, Al Ruwais and then to Fuwayrit.
 They settled in Doha in the 19th century under their leader Mohammed bin Thani.
-The group was named after the father of Mohammad, Thani bin Mohammad.
+The group was named after his father Thani bin Mohammed.

-The family is made of four main factions: Bani Qassim, Bani Ahmed, Bani Jaber, and Bani Thamer.
-As of the early 1990s, the number of the family members was estimated to be about 20,000.
+The family is made of three main branches; the Bani Ali, Bani Hamad, and Bani Khalid As of the early 1990s, the number of the family members was estimated to be about 20,000.

-In 1995, many royal family members staged a successful coup against the then King, King Khalifa Al Thani.
-His son, Hamad bin Khalifa Al Thani became the King.
-A few months later, there was a failed coup.

-The leadership transitions in 1913, 1949, 1960, and 2013 were aII abdications.
-These abdications were to a nephew in one incident and sons in the others.
+The family and their relatives and associates own significant properties in the Mayfair district of London, with an estimated quarter of Mayfair's 279 acres including two of the area's best known luxury hotels, The Connaught and Claridge's.
+The area has acquired the nickname "Little Doha".